Writing community slang, phrases and acronyms

 - Stet: In editing, this means to leave something as it stands.
 Writers may write this to refuse an edit, or to let an editor know they want something retained.

-Other writing slang and acronyms
+Other slang and terms

 - AuthorTube: The YouTube author community.